The EmCee sets the tone for a better conference experience

 Try Something New

-There are many things that have to stay the same at large company and association events, but a good host can be different, without being a wild risk.
-While meeting planners and committees are always seeking ways to shake things up, the reality is we still meet in conference centers or hotels, serve meals, have coffee breaks, hire speakers, schedule breakout sessions, etc… There are not many things we can do to inject fresh blood into the veins of a conference.
+There are many things that have to stay the same at large company and association events.
+However, a good host can be different, without being a wild risk.
+Meeting planners and committees are always seeking ways to shake things up.
+But the reality is we still meet in conference centers or hotels, serve meals, have coffee breaks, hire speakers, schedule breakout sessions, etc… There are not many things we can do to inject fresh blood into the veins of a conference.

 Why Hire and EmCee?